 Working in an academic context means proceeding methodically, i. e. working with the text and in a clear structure towards the goal of your paper.
 The terms used in the title of the paper as well as terminology of the methods you use always need to be explained at the beginning of your paper if different definitions exist.
 Juggling with highbrow terminology or fashionable buzzwords does not show that you are competent.
-Personal reading experiences should not find their way into your paper; first person forms should be avoided if possible.
+Personal reading experiences should not find their way into your paper.